White Vinegar Benefits: 14 Smart Uses Around the Home

 Sink disposal with running water

 Clean and deodorize the garbage disposal before guests arrive by pouring equal parts white vinegar and baking soda down the drain.
 After letting it fizz for a few minutes, turn on the disposal while running warm water to rinse.
-It also works great on stubborn clogs!
+It also works great on stubborn clogs.
+Freezing vinegar in an ice cube tray and grinding a few cubes is another way to scour the blades and clear the smell.

 14. Degrease the Range Hood